Oregon school report card shows gains, declines and dramatic, continuing enrollment drop

 Tracy Loew covers education at the Statesman Journal.
 Send comments, questions and tips: tloew@statesmanjournal.com or 503-399-6779.
 Follow her on Twitter at @Tracy_Loew

-This article originally appeared on Register-Guard: Oregon school report card shows dramatic enrollment decline
+This article originally appeared on Salem Statesman Journal: Oregon school report card shows dramatic enrollment decline